 - The Pursuit of An Easier Life Always Results in Hardships

 Human beings experienced many hardships when they left a nomadic life for an ‘easy’ agricultural life.
-The agricultural life resulted in the spread of many diseases due to man’s closeness with animals.
-Besides this, the agricultural life increased child mortality because it resulted in overpopulation.
+The agricultural life led to the spread of many diseases due to man’s closeness with animals.
+It also increased child mortality because it resulted in overpopulation.

 - Most of us Think in a Way that was Forced upon Our Ancestors

 Today, many people across the world believe in principles such as human rights, nationalism, and liberalism because these ideas were forced upon their ancestors during colonialism.
-These ideas are not necessarily right because they came from people who imagined them and forced them upon our great-grandparents for the purpose of creating a structured culture.
+These ideas are not necessarily right because they came from people who imagined them and forced them upon our great-grandparents to create a structured culture.

 - The Mind is Always Dissatisfied and Restless

 When you have a painful experience, your mind will want the pain to go away.
-However, when you have a pleasurable experience, the mind will still be dissatisfied and restless because it will wish the pleasure remains.
+When you have a pleasurable experience, the mind will still be dissatisfied and restless because it will wish the pleasure remains.

 - The Importance of Studying History

 Studying history enables us to realize that the world’s present situation was avoidable and man-made.
 For instance, studying colonization enables us to realize that the current situation in Africa was man-made and avoidable.
-This situation could have been different if colonization could not have taken place.
+This situation could have been different if Africa was not colonized.

 - The Value of Admitting That You Don’t Know

-If you admit that you don’t know about a particular topic, you’ll gain new knowledge because you’ll have to research and think deeply about the topic.
+If you admit you don’t know about a particular topic, you’ll gain new knowledge because you’ll have to research and think deeply about it.

-Scientific knowledge came into existence when human beings accepted that they knew nothing.
-This willingness to accept ignorance resulted in humans looking for new knowledge through observations and experiments hence resulting in the birth of science.
+Scientific knowledge came into existence when human beings realized that they knew nothing.
+This willingness to accept ignorance resulted in the search for knowledge through observation and experiments, leading to the birth of science.

-- Knowledge Enabled Europe to Colonize the Whole World
+- Knowledge Enabled Europe to Colonize the World

-Unlike other powerful empires which conquered nations to acquire power and wealth, Europe conquered nations to gain knowledge.
+Unlike other empires which conquered nations to acquire power and wealth, Europe conquered nations to gain knowledge.
 For instance, when Napoleon went to conquer Egypt, he took hundreds of researchers to study Egypt and its people.
-Besides this, when Britain conquered India it studied India’s military, and its culture hence making it easy to colonize Indians because it knew all their weaknesses and strengths.
+When Britain conquered India it studied India’s military, and its culture, making it easy to colonize Indians because it knew all their weaknesses and strengths.

-Therefore, gathering knowledge about other nations enabled Europe to know their behavior, cultures, weak points, and strengths hence making it easy to colonize them.
+Therefore, gathering knowledge about other nations enabled Europe to know their behavior, cultures, weak points, and strengths, making it easy to colonize them.

 - More Money Only Brings Happiness to Low-Income Earners

 More money only brings happiness to low incomes earners because it enables them to afford more basic needs and comfort.
-A poor person earning 100 $ a month will be happy if his income tripled because he’ll be able to feed his family without the risk of running into debt.
-However, when a manager earning 300,000$ a month wins a 1,000,000 $ lottery, his happiness won’t increase because he will use the money to buy luxury goods that he will eventually get used to.
+A poor person earning $100 a month will be happy if his income tripled because he’ll be able to feed his family.
+However, when a manager earning $300,000 a month wins $1,000,000 in the lottery, his happiness won’t increase because he will use the money to buy luxury goods that he will eventually get used to.

 The above lessons are only a few of the many lessons in Yuval Harari’s wonderful book.
-I’m sorry you’ll just have to read the book because I can’t provide you with every single lesson I learned from it.
-Just spare some time and read the book, and if you are an enlightened thinker you’ll realize the many pearls of wisdom in it.
+I’m sorry you’ll have to read the book because I can’t reveal every single lesson I learned from it.
+Just make time to read it, and if you are an enlightened thinker you’ll realize the many pearls of wisdom in it.

 You are free to join my facebook community, Unbounded Wisdom Community for insightful ideas and quotes